-FLE 425 Family Life Ministry
+FLE 425 Methods of Family Life Education

 This course will investigate the needs of families and what programs can be developed to help meet those needs.
 The focus will be on the family in society, noting the influences of societal norms on human behavior and social structures.
 It will also examine philosophies and principles of family life.